Technus/TME1/README.md

 Instead due to lack of time performace to some extent can be expected thanks to `Virtualizing UI controls`.
 Which were used before specification update.

+Troughout the solution there is many `Fin-s` but no fish.
+It is how the result pattern is called in the library.
+(It also has `Result` but from documentation it is a public class only for internal use...)

 # Projects in solution

  - Abstractions - Where common Interfaces and Enums are defined